-As an additional security measure for managing your New Relic account, you can use the
+As an additional security measure for using and managing New Relic, you can use the

-NrAuditEvent event to view audit logs that show changes to your New Relic account.
-This includes:
+NrAuditEvent event to view audit logs that show changes in your New Relic organization.

 - Account changes made via API

 To see all the attributes reported by this event, see

 To be notified about these types of changes, you can use alerts.

 All New Relic accounts can query up to 13 months of account changes.